Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Mei 2025 06.24.31 UTC
+- WIB: Sabtu, 10 Mei 2025 09.01.11 UTC
-- WITA: Sabtu, 10 Mei 2025 07.24.31 UTC
+- WITA: Sabtu, 10 Mei 2025 10.01.11 UTC
-- WIT: Sabtu, 10 Mei 2025 08.24.31 UTC
+- WIT: Sabtu, 10 Mei 2025 11.01.11 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: nature
+Kategori: success